 Here’s a very useful technique if you’re working on a CircuitPython program that you need to store data on the host microcontroller’s Flash — and to continue to be able to mount and access the device from your computer.
 I’ve used it with a Raspberry Pi RP2040-based board, but it should work with other CircuitPython devices too.

-How to copy files to a Pico on a Ventura Mac error free
+Continue readingHow to copy files to a Pico on a Ventura Mac error free

-files to a mounted Pico.
+macOS 13.0.0 Ventura introduced an irritating problem for all us Mac-based Raspberry Pi Pico programmers: Finder no longer allows you to copy .uf2 files to a mounted Pico.
 It’s not a forbidden operation, but it does trigger an error that prevents the copy from taking place.
 This is undoubtedly the ‘new normal’, so here are some ways to circumvent the error.
 I’ll save the best one until last.

 Arm Assembly on the Pi Pico: Mnemonics #2

 A number of the Cortex-M0+ Thumb ops I covered last time update the core’s Program Status Register (PSR) based on the outcome of the operation.
-The ops that do so have an S
+The ops that do so have an S appended to their mnemonics and they only work with the core’s ‘low’ registers, R0-7.

 ARM Assembly on the Pi Pico: Mnemonics #1